WalletRecoveryNew/payment_gateway_enhanced/docs/completion_report.md

 2. **Developer Guide** - Technical information for developers integrating with the system
 3. **API Reference** - Detailed documentation of all API endpoints
 4. **Setup Instructions** - Guide for setting up the payment gateway in different environments
+5. **Frontend Integration Guide** - Documentation for the JavaScript SDK and payment button
+6. **Test Environment Guide** - Instructions for using the test environment for development

+## Testing Infrastructure

+A robust testing infrastructure has been implemented to facilitate development and integration:

+1. **Test API Keys** - Dedicated API keys for testing with different permission levels
+2. **Test Networks** - Support for all major blockchain test networks (Ethereum Sepolia, BSC Testnet, Polygon Mumbai, Solana Devnet)
+3. **Test Wallets** - Pre-configured test wallets for each supported network
+4. **Simulated Payments** - Realistic payment flow simulation without blockchain transactions
+5. **Integration Test Runner** - Tools to verify the entire integration process
+6. **Test Data Generation** - Utilities for generating realistic test data

 ## Testing Results